Hongru0306/Hongru0306/README.md

 - 💬 My research fields are CV, LLM and ALM.

 ## Interest 👨🏽‍💻
-- NLP : Large Language Model, Prompt Engineering and more things about NLP.
+- NLP : LLM, ALM, Speech, RAG, RepE Eng., and more things about NLP.

-- CV : Object Detection, Pose Estimation/Generation, Text-to-Pose and so on.
+- CV : Object Detection, Pose Estimation/Generation, Text-to-Motion and so on.

 - Language : Python, jupyter, Pytorch and Markdown.